mkmad/gcp/networks/dns/README.md

 gcloud dns managed-zones create example --description=test --dns-name=example.com --networks=default --visibility=private
 ```

+Note:
+Managed zones are dns zone that you managed using Cloud DNS.
+- Public zones are managed zones to resolve dns names from the Internet (--visibility=public).
+- Private zones are managed zones to resolve dns names from VPC networks (--visibility=private).

 # Create Cloud DNS Routing Policy

 In this section, configure the Cloud DNS Geolocation Routing Policy.
 You will create a record set in the example.com